sprkweb/commenti_server/README.md

     pipenv shell # this command enables virtual environment
     ```

+5. Create tables in the database:

+    ```sh
+    ./manage.py migrate
+    ```

+6. Create a superuser:

+    ```sh
+    ./manage.py createsuperuser
+    ```

-5. For production, you need to run your own HTTP server, for example, gunicorn + nginx (note: Commenti Server is powered by Django framework).
+7. For production, you need to run your own HTTP server, for example, gunicorn + nginx (note: Commenti Server is powered by Django framework).

     For development, run server using this command: